plant-ai-biophysics-lab/DeformableCNN-PlantTraits/README.md

 }
 ```

 This file for this template is provided in the repo and is called `template.json`.
 This example has two datapoints, which each have an rgb and depth image along with 5 regression outputs; FreshWeightShoot, DryWeightShoot, Height, Diameter, LeafArea and one class output, Variety.
 The classification output is optional and can be left blank.
 Just change image names (RGB_27.png), variables names (FreshWeightShoot) and variable values (5.5) according to your data.
-You are free to any number of regression variables/outputs
+You are free to any number of regression variables/outputs.

+After creating the JSON file, change the paths of `RGB_Data_Dir`, `Depth_Data_Dir` and `JSON_Files_Dir`according to your data.

 ## Acknowledgments